Three-quarters of Brits want to retire abroad. Where are the best destinations?

 When deciding where to retire abroad, there are some key things to check:

-- Healthcare and support in later life – Health and social care provision will vary from country to country.
+• Healthcare and Support in Later Life: Health and social care provision will vary from country to country.
 It could be perfectly sufficient during your early years of retirement but may not meet your needs in later life.
 This can place a greater burden on your finances, but also on your relatives who may not be able to help you if they live in another country.
+For those retiring to the EU, you may be eligible for a S1 form which grants you free healthcare.

 If you are considering the possibility of retiring abroad and you need some support, we are here to help.
 Take our quick retirement quiz to see if you’re ready for the future you deserve.
 For personalised advice, contact Flying Colours for advice on Pension Planning, Investment Planning, Retirement planning and advice, and Tax Optimisation.
 Let us help you secure a confident and comfortable retirement.